operbot/opq/README.rst

 The ``opq`` package provides an Object class, that allows for save/load to/from json files on disk.
-Objects can be searched with database functions and uses read-only files to improve persistence and a type in filename for reconstruction.
+Objects can be searched with database functions and has a ype in filename for reconstruction.
 Methods are factored out into functions to have a clean namespace to read JSON data into.

 ``opq`` stores it's data on disk where objects are time versioned and the last version saved on disk is served to the user layer.
 Files are JSON dumps